 On this rainy December day I found myself in the heart of the jungle in western Belize, an area that was once a stronghold for the Mayan civilization.
 While most of them left centuries ago after being forced out by things like droughts, plenty of evidence of their way of life remains.
 And let’s just say it turns out those Mayans weren’t exactly the warm, fuzzy type.
 But more on that later.

 Our group of eight plus our incredibly knowledgeable and friendly guide Hugh from MayaWalk Tours pulled into the Tapir Mountain Nature Reserve, where the entrance to Actun Tunichil Muknal (ATM) is found.
-The cave is one of Belize’s top attractions for good reason: where else can you spend a day walking through the rainforest, swim through streams and an ink-black cave, and come within an arm’s reach of ancient artifacts?
+The cave is one of the top Belize adventure tours for good reason: where else can you spend a day walking through the rainforest, swim through streams and an ink-black cave, and come within an arm’s reach of ancient artifacts?
 This excursion is definitely not for the faint of heart though, as even the most adventurous travellers can find themselves challenged by its physical nature—and don’t even think about attempting it if you’re claustrophobic.

 Raindrops drizzled down as we set off along the flat, dirt pathway towards the so-called “Cave of the Stone Sepulchre,” but on this tour the weather was of little concern.
 That’s because only five minutes into our walk we arrived at the first water crossing, and the only way to get to the other side was to swim.
 With all of our clothes on.